am8850/tomifier/README.md

 ## Usage

-Initialize on current Folder:
+Initialize a package in current Folder:
 - `tomifier init`

-Initialize on target folder:
+Initialize a package at a target folder:
 - `tomifier init -o target_folder/`

-Initialize with a project name and a target folder:
+Initialize a package with a given package name and at a target folder:
-- `tomifier init --name myproject1 --output target_folder/`
+- `tomifier init --name my-package1 --output target_folder/`

 ## Scaffolded files